Alejogb1/job-board/blog-data/convertto-securestring-key-not-valid-state-powershell.md

 **Important Notes and Recommendations**

-*   **Never Hardcode Sensitive Data** Never ever put passwords or keys directly in the scripts.
+- **Never Hardcode Sensitive Data** Never ever put passwords or keys directly in the scripts.
 Use environment variables or secure configuration files which are managed by some secret management tool
-*   **Key Management is Crucial** If you use explicit key management, the keys themselves become sensitive data.
+- **Key Management is Crucial** If you use explicit key management, the keys themselves become sensitive data.
 Handle them with care This usually requires implementing a key management strategy.
-*   **Understand Security Contexts** Know the user account or service account that will be running the script and the permissions associated with it
+- **Understand Security Contexts** Know the user account or service account that will be running the script and the permissions associated with it
-*   **Avoid Plaintext as Much as Possible** Always encrypt any sensitive data
+- **Avoid Plaintext as Much as Possible** Always encrypt any sensitive data
-*   **Learn Your Tools** Spend some time understanding the security features of `ConvertTo-SecureString` and the underlying DPAPI
+- **Learn Your Tools** Spend some time understanding the security features of `ConvertTo-SecureString` and the underlying DPAPI
-*   **Avoid Global Variable** Global variable can lead to unpredictable issues
+- **Avoid Global Variable** Global variable can lead to unpredictable issues

 **Resources**

 Here are some resources I found helpful when I was facing these issues These are not simple web pages but actual documents and books

-*   *"Cryptography and Network Security: Principles and Practice"* by William Stallings: This is a textbook but it has in-depth knowledge about encryption technologies which could be beneficial when you are deciding how to implement your solution.
+- _"Cryptography and Network Security: Principles and Practice"_ by William Stallings: This is a textbook but it has in-depth knowledge about encryption technologies which could be beneficial when you are deciding how to implement your solution.
-*   *"Secrets Management: Keep Hackers Out"* by  Jeremiah Grossman and Dave  Kennedy: While not specifically about PowerShell it is a good reading to learn about best practices in secure secrets management in larger organization or infrastructure
+- _"Secrets Management: Keep Hackers Out"_ by Jeremiah Grossman and Dave Kennedy: While not specifically about PowerShell it is a good reading to learn about best practices in secure secrets management in larger organization or infrastructure

 **A Little Bit of Humor**

-Okay I guess if I must crack a joke here you go I once spent 3 days debugging a script only to find out the password was being passed as "password" It was really enlightening I guess I have to thank the guy for making me feel so smart
+I guess if I must crack a joke here you go I once spent 3 days debugging a script only to find out the password was being passed as "password" It was really enlightening I guess I have to thank the guy for making me feel so smart

 **Conclusion**